kaliouich/AWS_NLB_DEMO/README.md

 Everything described here corresponds exclusively to what exists in the provided Terraform code.

 Objectives:
-- Present a complete and isolated **VPC** (CIDR: `10.0.0.0/16` by default)
+- Present a complete and isolated **VPC** (CIDR: `10.0.0.0/16` by default).
-- Demonstrate the role and behavior of the **NLB**
+- Demonstrate the role and behavior of the **NLB**.
-- Show the full network flow (Internet → NLB → Private EC2 → RDS)
+- Show the full network flow (Internet → NLB → Private EC2 → RDS).
-- Provide clear technical documentation aligned with the code
+- Provide clear technical documentation aligned with the code.

 ---